Route 66 Trip to Albuquerque in New Mexico

-With realignments and road improvements, the distance of Route 66 in New Mexico was reduced to 399 miles by 1937.
-The longest sections of the 1926 alignment created a large "S Curve" as it headed north to Santa Fe through Tecolate, Bernai, San Jose, Pecos and Glorieta Pass, and then back south to Albuquerque, as shown in the map below.
+The original 1926 Route 66 alignment created a large "S Curve" in New Mexico as it headed north to Santa Fe through Tecolate, Bernai, San Jose, Pecos and Glorieta Pass, and then back south to Albuquerque.

-The 1926 alignment came into Albuquerque from the north on Highway 313, and ran through downtown along 4th Street.
+The 1926 alignment came into Albuquerque from Santa Fe on Highway 313, and ran through downtown north-to-south along 4th Street.
 Today the Barelas-South Fourth Street Historic District just south of downtown is a popular attraction, with shops, restaurants and other businesses.

 Route 66 then continued south to Los Lunas, where it turned west to Laguna.

-This aligment was replaced in 1937 with a more direct westward route from Albuquerque to Laguna, and beyond to Gallup, following the current route of I-40 in many locales.
-Route 66 passed through downtown Albuquerque, running west-to-east on Central Avenue.
+The 1926 alignment was replaced in 1937 with a more direct westward route into Albuquerque along Central Avenue, and then from Albuquerque directly to Laguna, and beyond to Gallup, following the current route of I-40 in many locales.

 Route 66 alignment in central New Mexico in 1926 and post-1937